 EyeMed Vision Care Program -- Save up to 35% with the EyeMed Vision Care discount program.
 Members are eligible for discounts on exams, glasses and contact lenses at thousands of providers nationwide.
-Members have access to over 31,000 providers including optometrists, ophthalmologists, and opticians and leading optical retailers such as: LensCrafters, participating Pearle Vision and Sears Optical locations, Target Optical, JCPenney Optical and many independents.
+Members have access to over 27,000 providers at over 110,000 locations including optometrists, ophthalmologists, opticians and leading optical retailers such as: LensCrafters, participating Pearle Vision, Target Optical, and many independent providers.